Steamboat Bill: Analysis

 A 1965 article in the Journal of American Folklore refers to it as a "pseudo-Negro" song and a parody of "The Ballad of Casey Jones".
 More recently, R. John Brockmann has called into question the time period the song is set in, pointing out that boiler explosions had not been considered an issue for steamboat captains since the 1880s.
 Brockmann suggests that the song recalls memories of the mid-19th century when such explosions were common.

 Recordings

 Arthur Collins, a ragtime singer, sang for the first recording in 1911.
 The song was a longtime hit in Tin Pan Alley and was covered as late as 1951, by the Delmore Brothers.

 Cultural impact

 Bolstered by the Buster Keaton and Mickey Mouse references, the song created lasting interest in steamboats and showboats.
 At least one showboat was actually named after the fictional Whippoorwill.
 This boat met a disastrous fate when it was hit by the 1978 Whippoorwill tornado, killing 16 passengers and crew.

+Mickey Mouse whistling a verse from "Steamboat Bill" in Steamboat Willie has been used as the production logo of Walt Disney Animation Studios since 2007.